Chinese Academy of Engineering: Criteria and Qualifications

-The senior engineers, professors and other scholars or specialists, who shall have the Chinese citizenship (including those who reside in Taiwan, Hong Kong Special Administrative Region, Macao Special Administrative Region and overseas) and who have made significant and creative achievements and contributions in the fields of engineering and technological sciences, are qualified for the membership of the Academy.
+The senior engineers, professors and other scholars or specialists, who shall have the Chinese citizenship (including those who reside in Taiwan, Hong Kong Special Administrative Region, Macao Special Administrative Region and overseas) and who have made significant and creative achievements and contributions in the fields of engineering and technological sciences, are qualified for the membership of the academy.

 Elections of members

 The election of new members (academicians) is conducted biennially.
-Total numbers of members to be elected in each election is decided by the governing body of the Academy.
-Examination and election of the candidates are done in every Academy Division and the voting is anonymous.
-The results of the voting is then examined and validated by the governing board.
+The total number of members to be elected in each election is decided by the governing body of the academy.
+Examinations and elections of the candidates are conducted in every Academy Division, and the voting is anonymous.
+The results of the voting are then examined and validated by the governing board.